Guy-Meiri/FruitBasket/README.md

 #### ConsoleUI
 Recieves and validates input from the console and displays gameplay output.
 Keeps a reference to a GameLogic instance and uses it to:
-1. initialize it with user input and start each game.
+1. initialize user input and start each game.
-2. Listens to a GameEnded event and display the results to the user by implementing the GameEndedListener interface.
+2. Listen to a GameEnded event (by implementing the GameEndedListener interface) and display the results to the user.

 #### GameLogic
 Creates the players (using the PlayerFactory mentioned below) and starts each player on a separate thread.